csvl/SEMA/doc/README_pypi.md

-# :skull_and_crossbones: SEMA :skull_and_crossbones: - ToolChain using Symbolic Execution for Malware Analysis.
+# SEMA - ToolChain using Symbolic Execution for Malware Analysis.

 ```
   ██████ ▓█████  ███▄ ▄███▓ ▄▄▄